Maximal and minimal dynamic Petri net slicing: Two algorithms for Petri net slicing

 Now, we prove the second condition of Definition~\ref{slice1-def}.
-If there does not exist an increasing firing sequence $\sigma$ in $\cN$ w.r.t. $\tuple{M_0,Q}$, then the claim holds because no restriction is imposed on $\cN'$.
+If there does not exist an increasing firing sequence $\sigma$ in $\cN$ w.r.t. $\tuple{M_0,Q}$, then no slice exists.
+This is considered by Algorithm ~\ref{alg:Slicing-PN} when $\cN_f = (\emptyset, \emptyset, \emptyset)$.
 If an increasing firing sequence $\sigma$ exists, then the claim holds because a subsequence of $\sigma$, $\sigma_b$, exists in the backward slice of $\cN$ according to Lemma~\ref{lemma1}, and it also exists in the forward slice because function $\fslice_\cN$ always produces a slice where there exists an increasing firing subsequence $\sigma'$ of $\sigma_b$.
 This can be shown in an analogous way to the case of function $\bslice_\cN$ but in the opposite direction:

 First, because $\sigma_b$ is an increasing firing sequence, then we know that the marking of some place $p$ of the slicing criterion must be increased by the firing of the last transition in $\sigma_b$.
 Let us consider the set of transitions in $\sigma_b$ that must be fired to increase the marking of $p$.